 To empower women farmers so they can increase their farms’ productivity, and to encourage the use of sustainable farming practices, the Sehgal Foundation team works together with women farmers in two women-centric agriculture initiatives—Unnat Krishi (improved agriculture) and Krishi Chetna (agricultural awareness).

 “Through the Krishi Chetna project, I have gained knowledge on soil testing, good quality seed, appropriate seed distribution rate, and use of fertilizers.
 With additional agricultural income, many women like me don’t have to struggle anymore for the basic necessities of our families.” ~Gindo, Maulya village, Alwar.

-By 2017, Sehgal Foundation plans to extend the reach of its Agricultural Development program to 185 villages spread over three states—Haryana, Rajasthan and Bihar, benefitting approximately 50,000 farmers, of whom 30% will be women.
+Sehgal Foundation extends the reach of its Agricultural Development program to benefit farmers in villages spread over three states—Haryana, Rajasthan, and Bihar.